Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/engines.md

 attained by shifting the [throttles](../../cockpit/pilot/left_console/front_section.md#throttles) outboard (left) at the MIL stop, then pushing them forward.

-The rear cockpit throttles are connected to the front [throttles](../../cockpit/pilot/left_console/front_section.md#throttles) in such a fashion that only the pilot can start the engines or enter the afterburner range; the WSO can reduce throttle out of the afterburner region back into MIL operation and lower.
-While the rear throttles can be shifted from OFF without pilot assistance, return to OFF for shutdown requires pilot engagement of the finger lifts.
+The rear cockpit [throttles](../../cockpit/wso/left_console/front_section.md#throttles) are connected to the front [throttles](../../cockpit/pilot/left_console/front_section.md#throttles) in such a fashion that only the pilot can start the engines or enter the afterburner range; the WSO can reduce [throttles](../../cockpit/wso/left_console/front_section.md#throttles) out of the afterburner region back into MIL operation and lower.
+While the rear [throttles](../../cockpit/wso/left_console/front_section.md#throttles) can be shifted from OFF without pilot assistance, return to OFF for shutdown requires pilot engagement of the finger lifts.

-In the event of opposing commands on the throttle arms between seats, the rear throttles will be disconnected from the front [throttles](../../cockpit/pilot/left_console/front_section.md#throttles) to prevent damage to the linkage.
+In the event of opposing commands on the throttle arms between seats, the rear [throttles](../../cockpit/wso/left_console/front_section.md#throttles) will be disconnected from the front [throttles](../../cockpit/pilot/left_console/front_section.md#throttles) to prevent damage to the linkage.
 This condition may cause a reduction in afterburner authority from the front throttle pair.
-Resetting the throttle linkage is performed by placing the front [throttles](../../cockpit/pilot/left_console/front_section.md#throttles) at the IDLE or MIL stop and moving the rear throttles in the opposite direction to which the disconnect occurred.
+Resetting the throttle linkage is performed by placing the front [throttles](../../cockpit/pilot/left_console/front_section.md#throttles) at the IDLE or MIL stop and moving the rear [throttles](../../cockpit/wso/left_console/front_section.md#throttles) in the opposite direction to which the disconnect occurred.

-The rear throttles only hold a microphone button and speed brake switch.
+The rear [throttles](../../cockpit/wso/left_console/front_section.md#throttles) only hold a microphone button and speed brake switch.

 ### Tachometers